 More exterior views:

 A 1931 shot with participants in some sort of "talking contest" at the Warner to celebrate talking pictures at the theatre.
 The feature film is "Seed," a May 1931 release.
-Thanks to Jude Mel Rosales for posting the photo on Facebook.
+Thanks to Jude Mel Rosales for sharing the photo on Facebook.
 And thanks to Jason Vega for sending it along.

 The Warner got its photo in the April 1933 issue of Architect and Engineer.
-"The building is of reinforced concrete and was undamaged by the earthquake of March 10, 1933.
+Their caption: "The building is of reinforced concrete and was undamaged by the earthquake of March 10, 1933.
 Signs in front announce auditorium safe for occupancy by order of Municipal Building Department.
 Photograph taken after the quake."
 The issue is on Internet Archive.

 A 1934 view with the Warner running "Mandalay," a February release with Kay Francis and Ricardo Cortez.
 Thanks to theatre historian Kurt Wahlner for locating this when it was offered for sale online.
 Visit GraumansChinese.org, the site he curates about the Chinese.